Fun and a Feast: 7 Myrtle Beach Dinner Shows You’ll Regret Missing

 Join in on a hearty sea adventure at Pirate’s Voyage!
 Photo credit: Deb Steenhagen

-Join Captain Blackbeard, Calico Jack, and his crew for a swashbuckling adventure that includes acrobatics, live animals such as parrots, life-sized pirate ships, an indoor lagoon and sea lions, and a four-course feast at the Pirates Voyage Dinner & Show.
+• What is the show about: Join Captain Blackbeard, Calico Jack, and his crew for a swashbuckling adventure that includes acrobatics, live animals such as parrots, life-sized pirate ships, an indoor lagoon and sea lions, The show’s pirate ships, other props, costumes, and special effects are breathtaking.

 myrtle beach dinner shows - picture during the finale of the Pirate's Voyage show.